 A college degree has always been a resume-booster, and it has now become an expectation for many in the professional world.
 Some career paths are very hard to pursue without a college degree.
 If you know your dream job requires this kind of degree, that would be a strong pull toward going to college.

 Also keep in mind that most people change their careers at least once in their life.
-When that time comes for you, you’ll have a lot more employment opportunities if you’re equipped with a bachelor’s degree than if you’re not.
-And in many companies, an employee’s salary is based on how much experience and education they have.
-So having a college degree will give you an advantage here, too.
+If that time comes for you, you’ll have many more new employment opportunities if you’re equipped with a bachelor’s degree than if you’re not.
+Plus, in many companies, an employee’s salary is based on how much experience and education they have, so having a college degree will give you an advantage even if you’re “starting over.”

 College is an investment; paying now gives you an opportunity to gain in the future.
 You’ll have to decide for yourself if it’s an investment you want to make.